rachbowyer/henderson/README.md

 HPL was invented by Professor Peter Henderson and first described in his 1982 paper (Henderson, P. (1982) Functional Geometry.
 Proc.
 ACM Symp. on Lisp and Functional Programming. pp. 179-187).
-An update version of the paper is available [here](https://eprints.soton.ac.uk/257577/1/funcgeo2.pdf).
+An updated version of the paper is available [here](https://eprints.soton.ac.uk/257577/1/funcgeo2.pdf).
 SICP uses HPL to illustrate abstraction, high order functions, combinators and composition.